udaydomadiya08/Federated-Learning-for-Genomic-Insights-A-Privacy-Preserving-Framework/README.txt

 NOTE:

-  https://drive.google.com/file/d/1wtK9c7AZQhPjATwznIlsowlIhiMeJdYx/view?usp=sharing  //data file is located here code is given in ipynb fiel and research paper is also atttached
+  https://drive.google.com/file/d/1wtK9c7AZQhPjATwznIlsowlIhiMeJdYx/view?usp=sharing  //data file is located here code is given in ipynb file and research paper is also atttached

 Federated Learning (FL) is a decentralized machine learning paradigm that enables multiple clients to collaboratively train a shared model without the need to exchange raw data, thereby preserving data privacy and security.
 In this project, three distinct models were developed with the following objectives: